jkindrix/jkindrix.dev/content/books/android-room-databases/_chapters/17_chapter_15_deployment_and_distribution.md

+---
+title: "Chapter 15 Deployment And Distribution"
+---

 ## Chapter 15: Deployment and Distribution

 This chapter would cover the final steps in getting your application ready for users, including deployment and distribution through various channels.
 Key topics would include: